sxsw/rfm/README.md

 * Detached resultset from record, so record doesn't drag resultset around with it.

-* Bug fixes and refinements in modeling, configuration, metadata access, and Rfm object instanciation.
+* Bug fixes and refinements in modeling, configuration, metadata access, and Rfm object instantiation.

 ## Download & Installation